gabrieldemarmiesse/keras-autodoc/README.md

       - Some callbacks: callbacks.md
 ```

-Call this code, then you just have to run:
+Call this Python code, then you just have to run:

 ```bash
 mkdocs serve